IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 conservation principle is described as a key factor behind the protection of networks from congestion {{Packet-conservation}}.

-The reference window decrase is determined in a way similar as in LEDBAT {{RFC6817}}.
-However, the window increase is not based on the delay but uses both a linear increase and multiplicate increase function depending on the time since the last congestion event and introduces use of inflection points in the reference window increase calculation to achieve reduced delay jitter.
+The reference window decrease is determined in a way similar to LEDBAT {{RFC6817}}.
+However, the window increase is not based on delay estimates but uses both a linear increase and multiplicate increase function depending on the time since the last congestion event and introduces use of inflection points in the reference window increase calculation to achieve reduced delay jitter.
 Further, other than LEDABT which is a scavenger congestion control mostly designed